afiniate/seresye/README.md

 the template(s) given in the rule declaration: in such a case, the body of the rule contains a code that is thus executed

-In ERESYE, *facts* are expressed by means of Erlang tuples or records, while rules are written using standard Erlang function clauses, whose declaration reports, in the clause head, the facts or fact templates that have to be matched for the rule to be activated and executed.
+In SERESYE, *facts* are expressed by means of Erlang tuples or records, while rules are written using standard Erlang function clauses, whose declaration reports, in the clause head, the facts or fact templates that have to be matched for the rule to be activated and executed.

-For more information about ERESYE please refer to the paper docs directory.
+For more information about SERESYE please refer to the paper docs directory.

 For more information about rule-based inference engines and expert systems, you can refer to the book: *S. Russell and
 P. Norvig. **Artificial Intelligence: A Modern Approach/2E.** Prentice Hall, 2003.*

-To write an AI application with ERESYE the following steps have to be
+To write an AI application with SERESYE the following steps have to be
 performed:

 1. Indentify your universe of discourse and determine the facts that